RPI, CPI & inflation: phone mid-contract price rises explained

 How do mid-contract price raises work?

-The majority of UK networks have mid-contract price rises in line with inflation, and use either RPI (Retail Price Index) or CPI (Consumer Prices Index) to determine the rate.
+The majority of UK networks have mid-contract price rises in line with inflation, using either RPI (Retail Price Index) or CPI (Consumer Prices Index) to determine the rate.

 Some also add a network rate on top, which is typically 3.9%.
 The network rate, also known as a premium rate, is not affected by or calculated using inflation.
 Networks use their own metrics to set the premium rate - it just so happens they’ve all decided on 3.9% at the moment.
 Unlike RPI/CPI, the network rate is fixed for the duration of your contract.